 Working remotely has made professionals develop a different set of skills, as the shift to output-based work has dominated the 8 to 5 work habits of the past.
 Both employers and employees have now adjusted to the WFH arrangement, and this may be a trend even in the post-pandemic.

 Jobseekers at these trying times would have to triple their efforts in showcasing their abilities of being an “ideal WFH-employee.”
-Based on LinkedIn data gathered from March 2020 to May 2020, there has been a spike in the number of remote jobs advertised in Asia-Pacific countries—such as Philippines, Singapore, Malaysia, and India.
+Based on LinkedIn data gathered from March 2020 to May 2020, there has been a spike in the number of remote jobs advertised in Asia-Pacific countries—such as the Philippines, Singapore, Malaysia, and India.
 Even though WFH jobs are either temporary or permanent, recruiters are on the lookout for right talents who can thrive with this work setup.
 If you are planning—or already on the process—to apply for WFH jobs, here are a list of skills you need to possess and highlight on your next interview:

 1. Well-Balanced and Organized

 Working remotely entails a different type of time and project management, as juggling both work and personal priorities merge.
-A well-balanced and organized employee must be able to be on track of priorities and deadlines, despite fulfilling household duties.
+A well-balanced and organized employee must be able to be on track with priorities and deadlines, despite fulfilling household duties.

 From writing down what you need to accomplish up to using the Pomodoro Technique, having a system that works for you and that benefits your team will create a balance between your work and personal life—thus giving you a well-balanced lifestyle.